 The power supply LEDs include the AC OK LED, the fan OK LED, and the output fail LED.
-(See Figure 3.)
+(See Figure 5 for an illustration of the new AC-input power supply's LEDs.)

 The AC OK LED is on when the input power is applied.
 The fan OK LED is normally on; however, it is off if the power supply fan fails.
 The output fail LED is normally off, but flashes at power on for a lamp test.